 Packaging best practices

-Merchants and their suppliers should closely follow these guidelines.
-Failure to follow carton weight, size, or corrugated requirements may result in lost or damaged merchandise, delays, or additional charges (incurred as a Special Project, or in additional handling fees).
+You and your suppliers will benefit by following these guidelines.
+Failure to follow carton weight, size, or corrugated requirements may result in lost or damaged merchandise, delays, or additional charges (incurred as a Work Order, or in additional handling fees).

 On this page